th7mo/notes/rustify-website.md

 * Allow for interactivity.
 I might want to implement a sub-program for managing my [track collection](track-collection) which needs interactivity to function.
 * Every component needs to do only one thing, and it needs to do it well.

+### Front matter

+I am not sure whether I want to use Markdown files or front matter, but if I do, these are the requirements for front matter:

+* Every file must have the following attributes:
+  [`title`, `description`, `isPublic`, `dateCreated`, `dateLastModified`].
+* The attribute `title` and `description` must not end with a period.
+* Every word in the `title` attribute should be capitalized.
+* The `dateCreated` and `dateLastModified` should be in the same format.
+* The `dateLastModified` should only be updated when *visible* text is modified (formatting, indenting or stuff in the front matter do not count as visibile text changes).

 ### Links